Traditional Japanese teas that aren’t green tea (and don’t contain any caffeine)

 You can use both barley tea bags or loose roasted barley kernels.

-But we’ll also share a secret to enjoy this tea without doing groceries in an Asian store, as well.
+But don’t worry if you can’t find barley tea: I’ll also share my trick to enjoy it without doing groceries in an Asian store!

 To make warm barley tea

-This is the quickest way to preparing these infusions.
+This is the quickest way to preparing mugicha.

 - Cover 1-2 Tbsp.
-(10-20 gr.) whole roasted barley kernels with freshly boiled hot water (if using a barley tea bag, follow instructions – usually, you may need 1 tea bag for every liter of water)
+(10-20 gr.) whole roasted barley kernels with freshly boiled hot water (if using a barley tea bag, follow instructions of the package – usually, you may need 1 tea bag for every liter of water)

 - Steep for 5-15 minutes, depending of how strong and dark you want it